cloro

 Training blocked ≫ retrieval blocked

-Sites block AI training crawlers far more than the bots that fetch pages to answer a live query: CCBot 17.8%, ClaudeBot 15.4%, GPTBot 13.9% — but OAI-SearchBot just 3.4% and ChatGPT-User 6.2%.
+Sites block AI training crawlers far more than the bots that fetch pages to answer a live query: CCBot 17.8%, ClaudeBot 15.4%, GPTBot 13.9%, but OAI-SearchBot just 3.4% and ChatGPT-User 6.2%.
 Publishers are drawing a line between "don't train on me" and "do cite me."

 How often top domains block each AI crawler

 Share of the 1,058 most-cited and most-visible domains whose robots.txt disallows each crawler at the site root.
+The training crawlers sit at the top of the bars, the ones that fetch a page to answer a live question at the bottom.

 CCBot (Common Crawl)17.8%ClaudeBot15.4%GPTBot13.9%Google-Extended13.2%PerplexityBot8.6%ChatGPT-User6.2%OAI-SearchBot3.4%